-Each month the Issuer must pay to security holders of certificated Ginnie Mae I MBS, make available to the depository, as security holder of all book-entry Ginnie Mae I MBS and make available to the CPTA for payment to security holders of Ginnie Mae II MBS, principal equal to the difference between the RPB reported in the prior month and the RPB reported in the month of payment.
-The reporting of
+Each month the Issuer must pay to security holders of certificated Ginnie Mae I MBS, make available to the Determination of Principal depository, as security holder of all book-entry Ginnie Mae I MBS and make available to the CPTA for payment to security holders of Ginnie Mae II MBS, principal equal to the difference between the RPB reported in the prior month and the RPB reported in the month of payment.
+The reporting of RPBs and their use in determining principal payments are discussed in Chapter 19 and Section 17-4(D), respectively.